mission-testronaut/testronaut-cli/README.md

 export const loginMission = `
 Click on the login button.
-Fill in the username and password fields.
+Fill in the username field with ${process.env.USERNAME} and password field with ${process.env.PASSWORD}.
 Submit the form.
 Wait for the dashboard to appear.
 Report SUCCESS if the dashboard is loaded, otherwise report FAILURE.